fbcsptoolbox/fbcsptoolbox.github.io/architecture.md

 ### LoadKU

-This class inherits the DataLoader and provides added parameters to specifically load the Korea University Dataset.
-Epoched data from mat files are loaded using the `DataLoader.load_raw_data_mat()` function.
+This class inherits the DataLoader and provides added parameters to specifically load the <a href="http://gigadb.org/dataset/100542">OpenBMI Dataset</a>.
+This dataset contains three paradigms for BCI, namely, MI, event-related potential (ERP) and steady-state visually evoked potential (SSVEP).
+This toolbox specifically uses the MI data from this dataset which consists of two classes: left vs right hand MI.
+The dataset comprises EEG data in .mat files.
+Epoched data from these files are loaded using the `DataLoader.load_raw_data_mat()` function.
 It is to be noted that this function does not download the data.
 The data needs to be downloaded prior to using this module.

 ## Preprocessing EEG data